FredHutch/easybuild-life-sciences/README.md

 ---

-# Easybuild Bootstrap - Modulefile Templating - Paths and Logs
+# Bootstrap - Paths and Logs

 In the easybuild modulefile, I added the following: